Apple pays $1 billion for Intel unit in push for chip independence

 Under the deal, about 2,200 Intel employees will join Apple, along with intellectual property, equipment and leases.
-Combined with its existing portfolio, Apple will have 17,000 wireless technology patents, ranging from cellular communication standards to modems, making it a more powerful player in global licensing talks that will likely take place between major 5G patent holders such as Huawei Technologies Co Ltd [HWT.UL].
+Combined with its existing portfolio, Apple will have 17,000 wireless technology patents, ranging from cellular communication standards to modems, making it a more powerful player in global licensing talks that will likely take place between major 5G patent holders such as Huawei Technologies Co Ltd.

 Intel shares rose 5.7% to $55.05 after the news and the company's report that its earnings beat analysts' expectations.
 Apple shares edged up 0.1% to $207.29.